Are you searching for Christmas gifts for boy gymnasts?

 Several companies make home training aids which are priced under the £100 mark, and which can be useful gifts for boy gymnasts.
 Mr F and Mr S often use their parallettes to practise low press ups or straddle lifts, or you could go for a set of slightly taller dip bars for your gymnast to work on p-bar conditioning exercises.
 Cantileiver creations have a fantastic new product, the Ring King, which my boys received last Christmas, and absolutely love!
 At £90, it’s towards the top of my price range, but is a really useful -and fun- piece of kit.

-It can be tricky to find gymnastics-themed clothing that features male gymnasts, but Gymnastics by Pemissa has a great range of designs, available as t-shirts, long sleeved tops, or hoodies.
-Alternatively, HotScamp Store sells a fab slogan t-shirt, with really great feedback scores.
+It can be tricky to find gymnastics-themed clothing that features male gymnasts, but my in-laws managed to find this fab one as a gift for my husband last year.
+Alternatively, Gymnastics by Pemissa has a great range of designs, available as t-shirts, long sleeved tops, or hoodies.

-I’ve fallen in love with this bag I found on Etsy- it has a picture of a gymnast on the pommel horse, comes in either white or black (I’d choose black for my boys!), and can be personalised with your gymnast’s name.
-The seller has a 4.9 star review average.
+I’ve fallen in love with this bag I found on Etsy- it has a picture of a gymnast on the rings, comes in a range of colours (my eldest would definitely choose orange for himself!), and can be personalised with your gymnast’s name.
+The seller is an Etsy star seller..

 I hope this guide to gifts for boy gymnasts has given you some useful ideas – if it has, please consider sharing this post using the share buttons at the top, so that others can read it too!

 P.S.
 When browsing gift ideas for Mr F and Mr S, I was really excited to stumble across Nile Wilson’s second book, Nile Wilson – My Story.
-It isn’t due for release until April 1st, 2021, so I haven’t included it in this gift guide, but it is available for pre-order now!
+It isn’t due for release until later this year, so I haven’t included it in this gift guide, but it is available for pre-order now!